Final Examination, Part II: a Reflection on Status of Human Rights

 The Status of UDHR: Sixty-four Years Later

 Universalists contend that human rights draw from liberal traditions, in which rights are guaranteed by virtue of being human.
 Cultural relativists, on the other hand, stipulate that values draw from the specific communities, rather than personal issues.
-The consensus that human rights are universal is often opposed by critics within other areas of the wrld.
+The consensus that human rights are universal is often opposed by critics wihin other areas of the world.
 Cultural differences manifest significant implications on the human rights with some critics arguing that some human rights are irrelevant to their societies.
 Critics question whether women rights qualify as universal in the face of evident divergences in social practice, especially in the cultures, where marriage is an alliance connecting lineages.

 Other critics assert that the Universal Declaration of Human Rights mirrors the ethnocentric bias prominent in 1948, and that the notion of human rights is a plot to justify Western interventionism as an instrument of Western political neocolonialism.
 However, the outlined objections to the universality of human rights mirror a phony and damaging opposition to the primacy of the human rights.
 The objections are no more than sweeping stereotyping of civilizations or regions, which have been broadly discredited by the fact that regions comprise of the diverse cultures and all the societies enjoy conflicting and multiple ethical perspectives.
 The perspective questioning the universality of human rights is entirely erroneous and ought to be rejected, since human rights represent a justification of the best of the values held by humanity.
 Moreover, cultures continually evolve and there is nothing sacrosanct about culture.